pirate/Cpp-Data-Structures/README.md

 and you save everybody time.

 ---------------------------------------------------------
-These assignments were compiled and tested on a mac:
+These assignments were compiled and tested using:
 `Apple LLVM version 7.0.0 (clang-700.0.72)`
 `Target: x86_64-apple-darwin15.0.0`

+If you choose to copy this code to cheat on your homework, do so at your own peril, and don't be a dumbass and forget to change the variable & function names :).

+MIT License - Nick Sweeting - 2015